mebusy/notes/dev_notes/AI_CS188_CPS.md

 ## K-Consistency

 - Increasing degrees of consistency
     - 1-Consistency (Node Consistency): Each single node’s domain has a value which meets that node’s unary constraints
         - sometimes called node-consistency.
         - every node's domain has at least one value that meets that node's consitraints
         - basically just means you enfore unary constraints
     - 2-Consistency (Arc Consistency): For each pair of nodes, any consistent assignment to one can be extended to the other
     - K-Consistency: For each k nodes, any consistent assignment to k-1 can be extended to the kth node.
+        - Arc-consistency says, if you can get one assigned, you can get 2 assigned
+        - K-consistency says , if you can get k-1 assigned, then you can get  k assigned.
+It's sort of mathematically a little weird, because it assumes that you can get to k-1, but who says you actually can?
+There is a stronger notion called strong k-consistency.
 - Higher k more expensive to compute
 - (You need to know the k=2 case: arc consistency)

 ![](../imgs/cs188_k-consitency.png)